NYCPlanning/data-engineering-doc/_content/pluto.md

 - **Expected/Allowed Values**:
 - **Description**: Total area of the tax lot, expressed in square feet rounded to the nearest

 Lot Area contains street beds when the tax lot contains paper streets, i.e. streets mapped but not built.
-If the tax lot is not an irregularly shaped lot (IrrLotCode) the Department of Fice derives the Lot Area by multiplying the Lot Frontage by the Lot Depth.
+If the tax lot is not an irregularly shaped lot (IrrLotCode) the Department of Finance derives the Lot Area by multiplying the Lot Frontage by the Lot Depth.
 If the tax lot is irregularly shaped Fice manually calculates the Lot Area from the Tax Maps.
 If the lot area is zero, data is not available for the tax lot

 ### BldgArea
 - **Longform Name** : `Building Area`
 - **DataType**: `Number`
-- **Expected/Allowed Values**: N\A
+- **Expected/Allowed Values**:
 - **Description**: The total gross area in square feet

 Only one data source is used per tax lot (See FLOOR AREA, TOTAL BUILDING SOURCE CODE) except for condo measurements which come from the Condo Declaration and are net square footage not gross.
 If FLOOR AREA, TOTAL BUILDING SOURCE CODE field has a code of 2 or 7, the TOTAL BUILDING FLOOR AREA is based on gross building area also known as total gross square feet.
 The TOTAL FLOOR AREA is for all of the structures on the tax lot, including stairwells, halls, elevator shafts, attics and extensions such as attached garages.
 Measurements are based on exterior dimensions and does take into account setbacks.
 If the FLOOR AREA, TOTAL BUILDING SOURCE CODE field has a value of 5, the floor area was calculated from the DOF RPAD Master File using the building dimensions and number of stories for ONLY the largest structure on the tax lot.
 NOTE: This is a rough estimate of the gross building floor area and does not necessarily take into account all the criteria for calculating floor area as defined in section 12-10 of the Zoning Resolution.
 If a roof is used for parking/garden/playground the square footage is not included in the Floor Area.The two main things that trigger an update is the issuance of a Department of Buildings permit and a request from the owner to update the data.The sum of COMMERCIAL and RESIDENTIAL FLOOR AREA does not always equal TOTAL BUILDING FLOOR AREA.If the FLOOR AREA, TOTAL BUILDING SOURCE CODE is 2, the TOTAL BUILDING FLOOR AREA contains the Common Area for condominiums.
 If the FLOOR AREA, TOTAL BUILDING SOURCE CODE is 7, the TOTAL BUILDING FLOOR AREA does not include finished basement below grade.
 A TOTAL BUILDING FLOOR AREA of zero can mean it is either not available or not applicable.
 If NUMBER OF BUILDINGS is greater than zero, then a TOTAL BUILDING FLOOR AREA of zero means it is not available.
 If NUMBER OF BUILDINGS is zero, then a TOTAL BUILDING FLOOR AREA of zero means it is not applicable.